AthirsonDev/AthirsonDev/README.md

 👯‍♀️ I'm a web Developer.

-🧠 I'm currently woking on TradeView
+🧠 I'm currently working on TradeView